Color grader, post-producer and online editor

 However, with large gatherings canceled and royals the world over sheltering-in-p(a)lace this year, TV2 did the next best thing: they decided to air clips from her 70th and 75th celebrations instead.

-“There was an incredibly notable difference in the two sets of clips; I needed a way to improve the quality.”
+“There was an incredibly noticeable difference in the two sets of clips; I needed a way to improve the quality.”

 “TV 2 asked me to turn clips from the Queen’s 70th and 75th birthdays into one cohesive program, but there was an incredibly noticeable difference between the clips from 2010 and 2015,” he explains.

-“I needed a way to improve the quality of the footage, but it’s expensive and time-consuming to do that manually.
-Morten [Pixop’s CEO] and I have known each other for years and I knew what he was doing at Pixop [using AI and ML to enhance older video archives] so I got in touch.”
+“I needed a way to enhance the quality of the footage, but it’s expensive and time-consuming to do that manually.
+Morten [Pixop’s CEO] and I have known each other for years and I knew what he was doing at Pixop [building an AI and ML video enhancement software platform to enhance older video archives], so I got in touch.”

-The Pixop Team was happy to help, and Jon Frydensbjerg, CTO, got to work immediately.
+The Pixop Team was happy to help, and we got to work immediately.

-“The footage needed to be deinterlaced, restored and upgraded to HD, with some light noise reduction.
-So I spent about two hours on testing a small sample and project management.
-Then the footage was put through the requisite filters — mostly proprietary deep learning stuff — followed by a final encoding.”
+We spent about two hours on testing a small sample and project management.
+Then the footage was put through the requisite filters — mostly proprietary deep learning stuff — followed by a final encoding.

 A side-by-side comparison of the original (left) and enhanced (right) footage.